Newsenselab/SwiftWebSocket/README.md

 SwiftWebSocket passes all 521 of the Autobahn's fuzzing tests, including strict UTF-8, and message compression.

+### `Fork Details`

+This is a fork of the original project (which seems to be in a unmaintained state) to allow its usage with Swift 5 and SPM

 ### `Project Status`

 I'm looking for someone to help with or take over maintenance of this project.